ytahirkose/advanced-client-fetch/MIGRATION.md

 // Before (Axios)
 import axios from 'axios';

-// After (HyperHTTP with Axios compatibility) import { createAxiosInstance } from '@hyperhttp/axios-adapter';
+// After (Advanced Client Fetch with Axios compatibility) import { createAxiosInstance } from '@advanced-client-fetch/axios-adapter';
 const axios = createAxiosInstance();
 ```

 ### 3. That's it! 🎉

-Your existing Axios code will work exactly the same, but now with HyperHTTP's power under the hood.
+Your existing Axios code will work exactly the same, but now with Advanced Client Fetch's power under the hood.

 ## 🔄 Step-by-Step Migration